 Not all medication available over the counter or by prescription in Australia is available in other countries.
 Some may even be considered illegal or a controlled substance, even if prescribed by an Australian doctor.

 If you plan to bring medication, check if it's legal in Lithuania.
 Take enough legal medication for your trip.

 Carry a copy of your prescription and a dated letter from your doctor stating:

 Tick-borne diseases are a risk in forested areas.
-Ticks are common from spring to autumn and care should be taken when undertaking any outdoor activity, when camping and when in forest or farming areas.
-Lithuanian Ministry of Health states ticks can lead to tick-borne Encephalitis or Lyme Borreliosis.
+Ticks are common from spring to autumn, and care should be taken when undertaking any outdoor activity, when camping and when in forest or farming areas.
+The Lithuanian Ministry of Health states ticks can lead to tick-borne Encephalitis or Lyme Borreliosis.